001Chijioke/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that converts a number from base ten to base 16
+ a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII